fetrarij/ngx-daterangepicker-material/README.md

 ## Installation

-1) Run `npn install ngx-daterangepicker-material --save` .
+1) Run `npm install ngx-daterangepicker-material --save` .
 2) import **NgxDaterangepickerMd** to your **@NgModule** like example below
     ````typescript
     import { NgModule } from '@angular/core';